mgajda/less-arbitrary/towards-better-union.md

 3. Variant fields:

--   *Answer to a query is either a number of of registered objects, or String `"unavailable"`* - this is integer value (`Int`) or a `String`
+-   *Answer to a query is either a number of registered objects, or String `"unavailable"`* - this is integer value (`Int`) or a `String`

 ```{.json file=test/example3.json .hidden}